Estonia flag Estonia Beach Holidays

 What British travellers need to know

-Your passport must have a 'date of issue' less than 10 years before you arrive and an 'expiry date' at least 3 months after the day you plan to leave the Schengen area.
+Your passport must have an expiry date at least 3 months after you plan to leave the Schengen area.

 Good to know: